samanipour/Computer-Networks/Labs/Lab-4/README.md

 A router may update its routing table and the distance to a subnet upon receiving an RIP advertisement from a neighboring router.
 This happens if the current estimate of the shortest path distance from that router to a given subnet is larger than the distance through the neighboring router that has advertised its own shortest path.
 In other words, the router has now located a shorter path!
 When this happens, RIP modifies the local routing table and then propagates this information by sending advertisements to its neighboring routers (the ones that are still reachable).
 A router can also request information about its neighbor’s cost to a given destination using RIP’s request message.
 Routers send RIP request and response messages to each other over UDP using port number 520.

-In MikroTik RouterOS version 7, the configuration of the Routing Information Protocol (RIP) has been updated to utilize instances and interface templates, replacing the older method of directly adding networks.
-Additionally, route redistribution and timer settings are now managed through the RIP instance configuration.

-Below is the revised configuration process for enabling RIP on RouterOS v7:

 ---

 ## **Step 3: Configure Dynamic Routing with RIP**